Skip to main content

 • Free Company Formation – This is where it all begins.
 Once you have decided on an available name, we will form your company free of charge (if using our accountancy services) and it will be ready for you to use in as little as three hours.

 • A Dedicated Accountant – Your accountant will be there for any company or personal tax advice that you require.
-We will never outsource work, even to internal teams.

-• Free Access to FreeAgent – The founder behind the multi award winning FreeAgent platform was one of Simon’s first clients, therefore it only seems fitting that we offer all of our clients access to FreeAgent, free of charge.
+• Free Access to FreeAgent – We offer all of our clients access to FreeAgent, free of charge.

 • Free Registered and Director’s Service Office Address – Sometimes you just don’t want your home address on display at Companies House.
 When you sign up to our accountancy services, we will offer the use of our address as an alternative.

-• Your Business and Personal Taxation Needs – This includes Company Accounts, Director’s Personal Tax Return, VAT Returns, Payroll, Corporation Tax and Dividend advice, to name just a few.
+• Your Business and Personal Taxation Needs – This includes Company Accounts, Director’s Personal Tax Return, VAT Returns, Payroll, Corporation Tax, unlimited IR35 status reviews and Dividend advice, to name just a few.